dragon-dune/dragon-dune/README.md

 II.
 Event Round:
 ----------------

 1. One card is revealed from the Event Deck.
+If it is the same suit as the card on the top of the discard pile, then the the Red Dragon appears at that location.

+2. Two gold are placed on the location corresponding to the revealed card, unless the dragon marker is at that location.

-If it is a red card, then the Red Dragon appears.
-This card is then placed at the bottom of the Event Deck (not in the discard pile).
+3. The revealed card is then placed at the bottom of the Event Deck (and not in the discard pile).

-2. If the Red Dragon has appeared, then:
+4. If the Red Dragon has appeared, then:

     -   The Red Dragon has attacked the territory at the top of the event discard pile (the territory where the previous event took place).